American Girl is in free fall

 In 1990, when I was in first grade, a children’s book author named Valerie Tripp visited my school.
 She was there to talk about a new series she had written for a four-year-old startup called American Girl.
 The company’s mission was to publish books about girls living in different periods of American history—like the Pioneer Era or the Revolutionary War—and sell dolls based on each character.

 Tripp had been brought on to develop the first characters of the series.
-From the start, my favorite was Molly McIntire, a nine-year-old living through World War II.
+From the start, my favorite was Molly McIntire, a 9-year-old living through World War II.
 I found it astonishing that Tripp was willing to portray the harsh realities of Molly’s life: Molly’s father had been sent to the front lines of the war, but he hadn’t written home in a while.
 She was worried he might never come back.
 Most adults in my life were busy shielding me from difficult things, and yet the American Girl books treated me like I was a capable, intelligent person who could handle concepts like warfare and mortality.

-I recently spoke to Tripp again, 28 years after I first met her as an eight-year-old.
+I recently spoke to Tripp again, 28 years after I first met her as an 8-year-old.
 I pointed out how the books were willing to tackle topics like slavery and child labor—issues that are still rarely addressed in books targeting children just starting elementary school.
 “This comes from respect for the reader,” Tripp tells me.
 “I felt that it was my job to reassure my reader that difficult things will happen to them, much like they happened to Molly.
 You’re going to experience big changes in your lifetime and you’re not going to end up where you began.
 But here’s the thing: You will be all right.”

 That was an empowering message, one that I want to pass on to my daughter, who has just turned four.
 Since my daughter will soon be able to dig into the Molly stories herself, I have located my original books (which Tripp signed nearly three decades ago) and put them on her bookshelf, so they’re there when she’s ready for them.
 But when I dug around the American Girl website to find a Molly doll, I found that the character had been discontinued six years ago.
 In fact, the entire American Girl brand bears little resemblance to the one I first encountered as a child.